benfrey/FBG-SimPlus/README.md

 materials.
 Physical Review E, 104(5), 055307.
 ```
 </br>
 This application is a fiber Bragg grating (FBG) simulation tool for Finite Element Method (FEM) models.
 Originally adapted from [FBG_SiMul](https://github.com/GilmarPereira/FBG_SiMul/blob/master/LICENSE) by [GilmarPereira](https://github.com/GilmarPereira), this software features inclusion of temperature variation emulation within the program.
 To start, the user can supply a raw data text file.
-Then, the user can render a simulated reflection spectrum of an array of FBG sensors in response to the following parameters:
+Then, the user can render a simulated reflection spectrum of an array of FBG sensors in response to the following parameters:</br>
-* Longitudinal Strain (Uniform and Non-Uniform)
+- Longitudinal Strain (Uniform and Non-Uniform)
-* Transverse Stress
+- Transverse Stress
-* Temperature
+- Temperature
+</br></br>
 ![FBG-SimPlus Cover](python/GUI/resources/header.png)

 ### Quick Start Guide